readium/mobile/README.md

 ## Codebase

-Readium Mobile is a modular project.
+Readium Mobile is a modular project, which follows the [Readium Architecture](https://github.com/readium/architecture) recommandations.
 The different modules are found in the following repositories:

 ### Readium Mobile Android